Concomitant Thoracic Spinal Hemangioma and Dural Arteriovenous Fistula: Case Report and Technical Note

 Abstract

-Background and Clinical Significance: Coexistence of spinal hemangiomas and dural arteriovenous fistula (SDAVF) is uncommon.
+Background and Clinical Significance: The coexistence of spinal hemangiomas and dural arteriovenous fistula (SDAVF) is uncommon.
 Unclear imaging and progressive neurological impairment require early surgical management.
-Case Presentation: A 76-year-old woman presented with progressive thoracolumbar pain and bladder dysfunction.
-Magnetic resonance imaging (MRI) of the thoracic spine revealed a round-shape expansive lesion at D11 with spinal cord edema and homogeneous contrast enhancement.
-Intraoperatively a vascular malformation resembling a dural arteriovenous fistula (SDAVF) was found in association and histological examination confirmed the diagnosis of hemangioma.
-Conclusions: this case underscores the importance of thorough imaging evaluation and prompt surgical management in patients presenting with neurological impairment ad a suspicion of spinal hemangioma: this case may provide awareness of potentially associated SDAVF, unrecognized at pre-operative imaging, and technical insights during surgery.
+Case Presentation: A 76-year-old woman presented with progressive thoracolumbar pain and worsening bladder dysfunction.
+Magnetic resonance imaging (MRI) of the thoracic spine revealed a round-shape expansive lesion at T11 with spinal cord edema and homogeneous contrast enhancement.
+Despite a chronic presentation, the subacute progression of bladder dysfunction and spinal cord edema warranted timely intervention.
+Intraoperatively, a vascular malformation resembling a dural arteriovenous fistula (SDAVF), unrecognized at pre-operative imaging, was found in association, and histological examination confirmed the diagnosis of hemangioma.
+The mechanism of coexistence remains unclear, although venous hypertension due to fistula could induce vascular malformations.
+Conclusions: This case emphasizes the importance of thorough imaging, timely intervention and intraoperative assessment in patients presenting with a suspicion of spinal hemangioma; it may also provide awareness of potentially associated concurrent lesions such as SDAVFs, unrecognized at pre-operative imaging, and technical insights during surgery.

 Article activity feed